Bookmarklet

 Demonstration of a bookmarklet that counts the number of words on the page.
 The browser shown is Firefox 65.0.2 running on Windows 10.

 A bookmarklet is a bookmark stored in a web browser that contains JavaScript commands that add new features to the browser.
 They are stored as the URL of a bookmark in a web browser or as a hyperlink on a web page.
-Bookmarklets are usually small snippets of JavaScript executed when user clicks on them.
+Bookmarklets are usually small snippets of JavaScript executed when a user clicks on them.
 When clicked, bookmarklets can perform a wide variety of operations, such as running a search query from selected text or extracting data from a table.

 Another name for bookmarklet is favelet or favlet, derived from favorites (synonym of bookmark).

 History

 Steve Kangas of bookmarklets.com coined the word bookmarklet when he started to create short scripts based on a suggestion in Netscape's JavaScript guide.
 Before that, Tantek Çelik called these scripts favelets and used that word as early as on 6 September 2001 (personal email).
 Brendan Eich, who developed JavaScript at Netscape, gave this account of the origin of bookmarklets:

 They were a deliberate feature in this sense: I invented the javascript: URL along with JavaScript in 1995, and intended that javascript: URLs could be used as any other kind of URL, including being bookmark-able.

 In particular, I made it possible to generate a new document by loading, e.g. javascript:'hello, world', but also (key for bookmarklets) to run arbitrary script against the DOM of the current document, e.g. javascript:alert(document.links[0].href).
 The difference is that the latter kind of URL uses an expression that evaluates to the undefined type in JS.
 I added the void operator to JS before Netscape 2 shipped to make it easy to discard any non-undefined value in a javascript: URL.